Sample and Computationally Efficient Stochastic Kriging in High Dimensions

 Stochastic kriging assumes that the response surface is a sample path of a Gaussian process (GP).
-Given a sampling budget, its prediction accuracy depends critically on concrete specification of two aspects: (i) the kernel function (i.e., the covariance function) of the GP, and (ii) the experimental design (i.e., the choice of the design points).
-Upon collecting samples following the experimental design, predicting the response surface with the chosen kernel function is reduced to numerical linear algebra.
-Particularly, it involves inverting the covariance matrix of the samples.
-Thanks its nonparametric nature and analytical tractability, stochastic kriging has been widely used in recent years in the simulation field, including output analysis \citep{BartonNelsonXie14,XieNelsonBarton14} and simulation optimization \citep{sun2014,JalaliNieuwenhuysePicheny17,SalemiSongNelsonStaum19}; see \cite{gramacy2020surrogates} for a general exposition.
+Given a sampling budget, its prediction accuracy depends critically on the concrete specification of two aspects: (i) the kernel function (i.e., the covariance function) of the GP and (ii) the experimental design (i.e., the choice of the design points).
+Upon collecting samples following the experimental design, predicting the response surface with the chosen kernel function reduces to numerical linear algebra.
+In particular, it involves inverting the sample covariance matrix.
+Due to its nonparametric nature and analytical tractability, stochastic kriging has been widely used in recent years in the simulation field, including output analysis \citep{BartonNelsonXie14,XieNelsonBarton14} and simulation optimization \citep{sun2014,JalaliNieuwenhuysePicheny17,SalemiSongNelsonStaum19}; see \cite{gramacy2020surrogates} for a general exposition.